Vasyl Kovalchuk leads Ukrainian dominance in Szczecin16.04.2018

 Kovalchuk led throughout the R5 (mixed 10m air rifle prone SH2) elimination stage, maintaining a lead over compatriot and second-place finisher Vitalii Plakushchyi.
 Bulgaria’s Milena Todorova was third.

-It was the opposite story in the R4 (mixed 10m air rifle prone SH2) competition, with the two Ukrainians swapping podium positions.
+It was the opposite story in the R4 (mixed 10m air rifle standing SH2) competition, with the two Ukrainians swapping podium positions.
 For Plakushchyi, the gold was his first World Shooting Para Sport career victory.
 Italy’s Andrea Liverani completed the podium.

 Ibragimov back strong